huashengwang1989/qoqolo-check-in-out-spider/README.md

 This script is for personal use, and has no affliation with Qoqolo nor PCF Spartletots Pre-school.

-This script is equivilant to how you will do to manually open each month and each day's pop-up to save the images one by one.
+This script is equivilant to what you need do to manually open each month and each day's pop-up to save the images one by one.
 It will not create additional traffic to Qoqolo's server.
-It will not, and it cannot access to other people's account for other kids' images, as it is purely based on the information retrievable from your account only.
+It will not, and it cannot access to other people's account for other kids' images, as it is purely based on the information retrievable from your student account only.

-Please refrain from using this script to perform other jobs, other than retreiving daily check-in-out images for your kids.
+Please refrain from using this script to perform other jobs, other than retreiving daily check-in-out images for your kids for archiving purpose.

+## Linked Project

+You may checkout [photobook](https://github.com/huashengwang1989/photobook) project if you wish to generate calendar images for e.g. a photobook, with the extracted check-in-out images from this project.